dfki-ric-underactuated-lab/mini-cheetah-tmotor-python-can/README.md

 ```

 To add a new constants configuration use the `change_motor_constants` function or create an issue with the constants and motor information on the GitHub page to be added to the driver.

+# Known Issues

+When having 2 motors on the CAN bus with either PCAN CAN-USB or ESD CAN-USB/2, sometimes the motors experience an initial short *kick/impulse* at when they are enabled again after being disabled.
+One workaround is power cycling them.
+As this is experimental software, there might be other unknown issues.